First Option : Safety Services Terms & Conditions (November 2021)

 - “Confidential Information” means any information of a confidential nature, as described in clause 10.2.

-- “Covid-19 Injury” means exposure to, or infection from Covid-19 which may result or results in personal injury, illness, permanent disability or death.
+- “Covid-19 Injury” shall include, but not limited to, exposure or infection from Covid-19 which may result or results in personal injury, illness, permanent disability or death.

 - “Customer’s Representative” means the Customer’s representative for the Services, appointed in accordance with clause 4.